 - A small, firm swelling under the skin may develop at the site of a recent vaccination and should disappear in a couple of weeks.
 If it persists for more than three months or grows in size, give us a call.

 - More serious but less common side effects, such as severe allergic reactions, may occur within minutes to hours after vaccination.
 Signs include vomiting, diarrhea, itchy skin, difficulty breathing and collapse.
 These can be life-threatening and are medical emergencies.
 If our hospital is closed call the NWPA Pet Emergency Center at 866-5920.
 They are located near the Erie Zoo at 429 West 38th Street.

 6. At what age can I have my pet neutered?

-Spaying of the female or castration of the male cat or dog can be done at approximately 5 or 6 months of age.
+Spaying of the female or castration of the male cat or small/medium dogs can be done at approximately 5 or 6 months of age.
+If you have a large breed dog talk to your veterinarian about the best age for this procedure.
 Your pet is given an exam prior to surgery to help determine whether he or she is healthy enough to undergo the procedure.
 Current vaccinations are required and a pre-anesthetic blood screen is recommended prior to undergoing anesthesia and surgery.

 7. What is the pre-anesthetic blood screening?

 This is a blood test that is done in the hospital prior to surgery.
 It tests the organ functions, blood counts and clotting function of your pet.
 The pre-anesthetic blood screening is done to assure safety during surgery and the ability to heal following surgery.